MCJack123/CraftOS-PC/docs/md/cli.md

 ## Custom data/ROM directory & ID
 The `--directory` option can be passed to CraftOS-PC to change the path of the save data to somewhere other than the default location in your user directory. `--rom` does the same thing, but for the ROM directory (the folder that contains `rom` and `bios.lua`).
 The `--id` option changes the ID of the first computer that will open (note that this overrides the `initialComputer` config argument), so `--id 5` will open computer #5 instead of #0.

+## CCEmuX compatibility flags
+CraftOS-PC v2.3.4 adds a number of new flags to make it a snap-in replacement for any tools that may use CCEmuX flags.
+These flags include:
+* `-a|--assets-dir <dir>`:            Sets the CC:T directory that holds the ROM & BIOS (must contain an `assets/computercraft/lua` folder inside)
+* `-C|--computers-dir <dir>`:         Sets the directory that stores data for each computer
+* `-c=|--start-dir <dir>`:            Sets the directory that holds the startup computer's files
+* `-d|--data-dir <dir>`:              Sets the directory that stores user data
+* `--plugin <file>`:                  Adds an additional plugin to the load list
+* `-r|--renderer [renderer]`:         Lists all available renderers, or selects the renderer

+With these arguments, you can seamlessly replace `java -jar ccemux-launcher.jar` in any script with `craftos`.